masafumiendo/IntelligentAgentandDecisionMaking/Model_Free_RL_w_Q_Table/README.md

 ## Temporal Difference Learning

-Temporal difference (TD) is an algorithm that is used for updating the state value function of the MDP.
+Temporal difference (TD) is an algorithm that is used for updating the state value function of the MDP from the agent's experience.

 #### TD_agent.py